sohithpydev/sohith/_pages/about.md

 🧬 My passion lies in combining biology with machine learning to solve real-world healthcare problems.
 I work at the intersection of computational drug discovery, AI-powered diagnostics, and molecular modeling, with a focus on diseases such as tuberculosis, leukemia, and schizophrenia.

-🧑🏽‍🔬 I’m currently interning at National Dong Hwa University, Taiwan, where I analyze MALDI-TOF mass spectrometry data to develop ML models for TB classification.
+🧑🏽‍🔬 I'm an upcoming research intern at KEK, Japan and I’ve recently interned at National Dong Hwa University, Taiwan, where I've analyzed MALDI-TOF mass spectrometry data to develop ML models for TB classification.
 My work also extends to QSAR modeling, systems biology, and predictive analytics in biomedical research.

 📚 I’ve contributed to multiple international research projects, filed patents, published peer-reviewed papers, and love mentoring students in STEM, especially when it comes to making complex science accessible.